 May be an unfamiliar approach to many

-A Charlotte Mason homeschool does look quite different than many other, more traditional forms of learning and so may require a parent to reassess or even reset their assumptions about education, which can be stressful and may involve a kind of leap of faith to get started.
+Like unschooling or even worldschooling, a Charlotte Mason homeschool can look quite different than many other, more traditional forms of learning and so may require a parent to reassess or even reset their assumptions about education, which can be stressful and may involve a kind of leap of faith to get started.

 Those raised on top-down, chalkboard lectures may, for example, have a hard time appreciating the use of living books for instruction or the integration of art and nature studies into a weekly schedule.